Top SEO Benefits of Responsive Web Design

 1. Mobile First

 Responsive web design has become just as important a priority as search engine optimization, and quality content.
 As of April 2018, Google has implemented the use of mobile-friendliness as a ranking signal and has been forthright with their move to a “mobile first” index.
-This means that if your site is NOT optimized for mobile as a priority, all things being equal, the competitor’s site that is, will likely outrank you in their index.
+Mobile first indexing means that if your site is NOT optimized for mobile as a priority, all things being equal, the competitor’s site that is, will likely outrank you in their index.
+A responsive website not only enhances user experience but also improves SEO as Google prioritizes mobile-friendly sites in search engine results. (source)

 2. Eliminate Duplicate Content

 You may or may not be guilty of this, but many companies have been utilizing both a desktop version of a website, and a mobile version.
 At times this lead to duplicate content across the web.
-Remember, to Google bots, any distinct URL is considered a unique page/site.
+Having the same content on both a mobile site and the main site can lead to user confusion; use responsive design to have content in one place on the web.
+Remember, to Google bots, any distinct URL is considered a unique page/site. (source)

 In the above case you’ll notice one version of the site is for “desktop” and the other for “mobile”.
 Google’s crawlers do not understand that those are the same brand, and as such you may be hit with duplicate content penalties unless other measures are taken.
 Working from a “mobile first” perspective allows you to consolidate your content to a single unique URL.